toydotgame/toydotgame.net/formatting.md

       of responsiveness issues.
 Allegedly, block-like display causes issues with floats that I can't recreate.
 Is it CSS-rigorously safe to assume that block display is okay?
 Because it seems so
+- [ ] The `@media`{:.highlight.language-css} queries (especially for the aero
+      stuff) use a ton of **magic numbers** that should be accurately documented and/or derived in code for proper dynamic support rather than just "*Oh, well it works for now…*"

 ### Feature ideas/*look into*
 These are even *less* priority, but would be nice to look into: